-Office of Academic and Career Services: World Ready
+Office of Career Services: World Ready

-OACS assists new students from summer orientation through graduation and beyond.
-In addition to academic advising, skills workshops, and tutoring, the office provides career services.
 One of the office's primary obligations is to coordinate the academic activity related to student internships.
 This means finding an internship, setting up a contract to earn academic credit for the experience, acting as a liaison between the agency and UMW, and registering you for internship credits.
-OACS can also help you achieve your goals by providing:
+Career Services can also help you achieve your goals by providing: